arunbear/Mic/README.md

 # DESCRIPTION

-Minions is a class builder that makes it easy to create classes that are [modular](http://en.wikipedia.org/wiki/Modular_programming), which means there is a clear separation between what end users need to know (the interface for using the class) and implementation details that users don't need to know about.
+Minions is a class builder that makes it easy to create classes that are [modular](http://en.wikipedia.org/wiki/Modular_programming), which means there is a clear and obvious separation between what end users need to know (the interface for using the class) and implementation details that users don't need to know about.

-Classes are built from a specification that declares the interface of the class (i.e. what commands minions of the classs respond to), as well as a package that provide the implementation of these commands.
+Classes are built from a specification that declares the interface of the class (i.e. what commands instances of the classs respond to), as well as a package that provide the implementation of these commands.

 This separation of interface from implementation details is an important aspect of modular design, as it enables modules to be interchangeable (so long as they have the same interface).